pingcap/blog/2017-05-23-perconalive17.md

 As one of the three co-founders of PingCAP, I feel honored that PingCAP was once again invited to the Percona Live Conference.

 Last year, our CEO Max Liu has introduced TiDB and TiKV to the public.
 He mainly focused on how we build TiDB and also formulated a future plan of our projects.
-This time, I’ll draw a detailed picture of TiDB to help you understand how it works.
+This time, I'll draw a detailed picture of TiDB to help you understand how it works.

-First of all, I’d like to introduce myself.
+First of all, I'd like to introduce myself.
 My name is Edward Huang, an infrastructure software engineer and the CTO of PingCAP.

 Up to now, I have worked on three projects, Codis, a proxy-based redis cluster solution which is very popular in China , TiDB and TiKV, a NewSQL database, our topic today.
 All of them are open source and many people benefit from them, especially in China.
 And I prefer languages such as Golang, Python, and Rust.
 By the way, we are using Golang and Rust in our projects (TiDB is written in Go and TiKV uses Rust).

 ## <span id="what">What would you do when…</span>

 And first of all I want to ask a question: what would you do when your RDBMS is becoming the bottleneck of your application?
 Maybe most of you guys may have experienced the following situations.
 In the old days, all you can do is to either refactor your application or use database middleware, something like mysql proxy.
-But once you decide to use the sharding solution, you will never get rid of sharding key and say goodbye to complex query as it’s a one-way path.
+But once you decide to use the sharding solution, you will never get rid of sharding key and say goodbye to complex query as it's a one-way path.

 So how to scale your relational database is a pain point of the entire industry.